pardus79/woocommerce-bitcoin-price-display/README.md

      - Click "Generate API Key" button at bottom
      - Back on the "API Keys" screen, click the "Reveal" link next to the labled key you just made
      - Copy/Paste that key into the "API Key" in the plug-in
-5. Choose to display prices only in Bitcoin, side-by-side with fiat currency, or enable a toggle button to switch between them
+5. Choose to display prices only in Bitcoin, both Bitcoin & Fiat currency, or enable a toggle button to switch between them If Both Prices is chosen, then set the Both Prices Display Option to choose between side-by-side or above/below layout
 6. Set "Rounding" to set if your store will display prices rounded to the nearest 1,000 Sats, 100 Sats, 10 or 1
+7. OPTIONAL - Set Prefix/Suffix text to display before/after the sats price.
+Set Font Awesome Icon to show before sats price & text (requires Font Awesome Plugin)
-7. Save Changes
+8. Save Changes

 ## Usage

 Once configured, the plugin will automatically display Sats prices by default.
-Customers may toggle back to USD prices, if not disabled.
+Customers may toggle back to USD prices, if enabled.

 ## Support